barrahart/eferet-atom-terminal/README.md

 This theme is a fork of [terminate-ui](https://github.com/keithalpichi/terminate-ui "terminate-ui on GitHub"), which is inspired by Apple's green default Terminal profile.
 There's not much of a difference between this fork and the original theme, just a few tweaks I thought I'd share with the world.

-I'll publish it as an official Atom package soon.
+I'll publish it as an official Atom theme soon.
 Please check out the [terminate-ui repo](https://github.com/keithalpichi/terminate-ui "terminate-ui on GitHub") for more info on the original theme.

 ### Screenshots